What Are Kiln Cookies? Protect Kiln Shelves with Patties

 Other potters get a bit more technical and have a kiln cookie recipe.

 One such recipe is to mix EPK Kaolin with Alumina Hydrate.
 Alumina Hydrate is refractory, which means that it is heat resistant.
-As such, it doesn’t melt to your pottery.
+As such, it doesn’t melt and stick to your pottery.
 EPK helps to bond the alumina hydrate together and makes it into a workable mix that you can shape.

 Another recipe is to mix grog, fire clay, or alumina with a high-temperature clay.
 This recipe is also designed to make kiln cookies that are refractory and can survive multiple firings.